There’s a huge difference with business blogging when you’re trying to educate and build a community versus overtly selling products.

 Before the specifics, I’d like to point out that it’s not just about the profits that can be gained through business blogging.

-- Sharing industry information to customers allows a business to build authority within their market; this authority allows the business to generate buzz with each new addition to the product/service line up.
+- Sharing industry information with customers allows a business to build authority; this authority generates buzz with each new addition to the product/service line up.

 - Blogging, for your business, increases your search engine exposure and, thus, organic traffic … which is free (minus the time spent writing the piece).